Our website uses cookies for statistical purposes.

 As a member state of the EU, Italy grants the right to EU citizens to free movement, which implies that such citizens do not have to apply for a digital nomad visa in Italy (or for any other type of visa) when arriving here.
 The necessity of having a visa is imposed to third country nationals, which refer to most of the states outside the EU or the European Economic Area (EEA).

-Thus, persons who are from outside these regions will be required to apply for a suitable visa, depending on their duration of stay.
-Please mind that visas are separated between visas for short-term stays or for long-term stays (but not permanent).
 A short-term stay is defined as any arrival in this country for a period of 90 days in 180 days and in most of the cases, foreigners will apply for a tourist visa, as this is a common way to arrive here for short-term periods of time.

 This visa has very few implications for the holder, as this does not create the obligation to apply for a residence permit, nor to register with the local institutions for tax purposes and for other reasons.
 This is why it can be the ideal way to arrive as a digital nomad in Italy under this visa.